XANDRA

 Xandra Ibarra, who sometimes works under the alias of La Chica Boom, is an Oakland-based artist from the US/Mexico border of El Paso/Juarez.
 Ibarra works across performance, video, and sculpture to address abjection and joy and the borders between proper and improper racialized, gendered, and queer subjects.

 Ibarra’s work has been featured at The Broad Museum (LA), ExTeresa Arte Actual (DF, Mexico), The Leslie-Lohman Museum (NYC), ONE Archives (LA) and Anderson Collection (Stanford) to name a few.
-She is currently a UC President’s Post-Doctoral Fellow, a Eureka Fellow, and a Lucas Visual Arts Fellow.
-She has received the Creative Capital Award, the Queer Art Prize for Recent Work, the Art Matters Grant, the Eisner Film and Video Prize, and the Franklin Furnace Performance and Variable Media Award among others.
-Her work has been featured in Artforum, Frieze, Hyperallergic, Huffington Post, ArtNews and in various academic journals and books nationally and internationally.
+She is currently a UC President’s Post-Doctoral Fellow and a Eureka Fellow.
+She has received the Creative Capital Award, the Queer Art Prize for Recent Work, the Art Matters Grant, the Eisner Film and Video Prize, the Lucas Visual Arts Fellowship and the Franklin Furnace Performance and Variable Media Award among others.
+Her work has been featured in Art in America, Artforum, Frieze, Hyperallergic, ArtNews and in various academic journals and books nationally and internationally.

 ABOUT